kalmarek/GroupsCore.jl/docs/src/groups.md

     [`order(::Type{<:Integer}, ::Group)`](@ref).
 For more information see
     [Iteration](@ref).

-This is the complete list of the obligatory methods:
+## Obligatory methods

+Here we list the minimal set of functions that a group object must extend to implement the `Group` interface.

 ```@docs
 one(::Group)